* There may be affiliate links on this page, which means I receive a small commission if you choose to make a purchase *

-Instead of heightening your senses and releasing adrenaline, this response allows you to pause and reflect by shifting your attention to your internal chatter.
+Instead of heightening your senses and releasing adrenaline, this response allows you to pause and self-reflect by shifting your attention to your internal chatter.
 As your mind slows down, you’ll be well-equipped to make the right decisions.

 #17 – Tiny Habits by BJ Fogg

 This is another of those books that is a must-have if you’re looking to build better habits.